putman44/Project-Advanced-API-Development/README.md

-# E-Commerce API with Flask
+# Mechanic Service API

-A RESTful API for managing users, orders, and products built with Flask, SQLAlchemy, and MySQL.
+A RESTful API for managing customers, mechanics, and service tickets built with Flask, SQLAlchemy, and MySQL.

 ---